zhangdomi/predicting-denver-temperature/README.md

 - **MSE: 55.32 °F<sup>2</sup>**
 - **RMSE: 7.44 °F**

 An average test‐set error of 7.4 °F and average absolute error of 5.44 °F indicates that while the model learns the broad seasonal pattern, its day‐to‐day predictions remain off by a week’s temperature swing on average.
-This suggests clear room for improvement via feature engineering (e.g. rolling windows, seasonality cycles) and regularization.
+This suggests room for improvement via feature engineering (e.g. rolling windows, seasonality cycles) and regularization.

-Furthermore, upon inspection I found that the model coefficients are not around 1/60 same as one would expect, i.e. averaging out all the year, rather it's a mix of positive and negative values that range from -4 to 4 usually.
+Furthermore, upon inspection I found that the model coefficients are not around 1/64 same as one would expect, i.e. averaging out all the year, rather it's a mix of positive and negative values that range from -4 to 4 usually.
 This means the linear regression model is emphasizing some years while viewing others are not as important.

 ## Final Model